the-fanan/ruby-events-app/README.md

 You will notice an *is_active* column on the **Events** table, this is to allow users to disable their events when they do not want it to be accessible to the public.

+## Testing
+Tests are written with RSpec and can be found in the spec folder.
+To run tests, edit the database setup for testing in `config/database.yml`.
+Then run `rspec` from the root directory of this project.